Does a Loupedeck photo editing console help edit photos faster or is it just a waste of your money?

 What's also cool, is that the creators took into account the possibility of switching between HSL thanks to three buttons with LEDs.
 You use three buttons to decide if you want to adjust the Hue, Saturation or Luminance of these colors.

 This Lightroom controller has unique MIDI control system that no one used before.
 These wheels work as buttons too.
 If you press them, this color setting will be reset to 0.

 Let's say that you need to adjust the skin tone on all your photos.
 Just slide red, orange and yellow in the desired direction, and then use the Copy and Paste buttons, which we'll discuss later, and apply this setting to all photos.

-I'm sure that you, like me, have hundreds of Lightroom presets, but you use only a few of them.
+I'm sure that you, like me, have hundreds of Lightroom Presets Premium Collections, but you use only a few of them.
 For this, Loupedeck has special buttons for presets P1-P8, which are synchronized with all your presets in Lightroom.
 They can be configured for the most commonly used presets.

 On the left side of this device there are almost all Loupedeck's buttons, as well as the only customizable wheel "C1", which we'll talk about first.

 As you can see, there are only six settings, where Vertical Transform and Horizontal Transform are rarely used.
 I don't really need them, especially on a single customizable wheel.
 Vignette is also used quite rarely, so I chose Noise reduction.

 Some features will be useless due to restrictions